Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In connection with the establishment of the key role of androgens in the development of normal baldness and manifestations of the syndrome of hyperandrogenism, in the treatment of these diseases substances with antiandrogenic properties are used.
+Due to the established key role of androgens in the development of common baldness and manifestations of hyperandrogenism syndrome, substances with antiandrogenic properties are used in the treatment of these diseases.
 The mechanism of action of antiandrogens is different.
-The suppression of the androgen effect is achieved either by inhibiting the activity of the enzyme 5a-reductase, or by blockade of androgen receptors in target tissues, or by increasing the production of globulin binding sex hormones.
+Suppression of the androgen effect is achieved either by inhibiting the activity of the enzyme 5a-reductase, or by blocking androgen receptors in target tissues, or by increasing the production of globulin that binds sex hormones.

-- Finasteride (Proscar, Propecia) is a synthetic 4-azosteroid, a specific type II 5α-reductase inhibitor; when administered orally reduces the level of DTS, without changing the levels of testosterone, cortisol, prolactin, thyroxine, estradiol and globulin, binding sex hormones
+- Finasteride (Proscar, Propecia) is a synthetic 4-azosteroid, a specific inhibitor of 5a-reductase type II; when taken orally, it reduces the level of DTS without changing the levels of testosterone, cortisol, prolactin, thyroxine, estradiol and sex hormone binding globulin.

-In a daily dose of 5 mg, finasteride (Proscar) is used in the treatment of prostatic adenoma.
+At a daily dose of 5 mg, finasteride (Proscar) is used in the treatment of prostate enlargement.

-For the treatment of common baldness in men finasteride is recommended in a dose of 1 mg per day (Propecia).
-Propecia prevents the progression of alopecia and promotes the growth of new hair.
+For the treatment of common male pattern baldness, finasteride is recommended at a dose of 1 mg per day (Propecia).
+Propecia prevents the progression of baldness and promotes new hair growth.
 The drug is intended for long-term (12-24 months) use.
-The therapeutic effect is noticeable after 3-6 months of total treatment, but a significant clinical improvement is observed by the end of the first year of therapy in 48% of patients and by the end of the second year - in 80%.
-The drug is indicated for the treatment of androgenic baldness only in men: it is most effective at initial and moderately expressed baldness (I-III types according to J. Hamilton); does not affect the growth of hair in the region of the bitemporal bald patches.
+The therapeutic effect is noticeable after 3-6 months of general treatment, but significant clinical improvement is observed by the end of the first year of therapy in 48% of patients and by the end of the second year - in 80%.
+The drug is indicated for the treatment of androgenic alopecia only in men: it is most effective in initial and moderate baldness (types I-III according to J. Hamilton); does not affect hair growth in the area of bitemporal bald spots.

 Contraindications:

 - Finasteride is contraindicated in pregnant women and women of childbearing age.
-Since the drug is a specific inhibitor of 5a-reductase type II, it is possible hypospadias (disorders of the external genital organs) in a male fetus.
-Pregnant women should not even touch capsules with broken capsules (crushed, broken tablets) because of the risk of absorption.
+Since the drug is a specific inhibitor of 5a-reductase type II, hypospadias (abnormalities of the external genitalia) in a male fetus is possible.
+Pregnant women should not even touch tablets with a broken capsule (crushed, broken tablets) due to the risk of absorption.

-- Intolerance of the components of the drug.
+- Intolerance to the components of the drug.

-Side effects: 1.2% of patients develop impotence, decreased libido, decrease in ejaculate volume, gynecomastia.
-These complications occur when the drug is discontinued and do not need additional treatment.
+Side effects: 1.2% of patients develop impotence, decreased libido, decreased ejaculate volume, gynecomastia.
+These complications disappear when the drug is discontinued and do not require additional treatment.

-Dosage: 1 mg (1 table) once a day, regardless of food intake.
+Dosage: 1 mg (1 tablet) once a day, regardless of food intake.
 Long-term use is recommended.
-Termination of treatment returns the patient to the initial condition of baldness approximately one year after the drug was discontinued.
+Stopping treatment returns the patient to the initial state of baldness approximately one year after discontinuing the drug.

-- Cyproterone acetate (Androkur, Androkur Depot) is a derivative of hydroxyprogesterone.
-By its structure, cyproterone is a progestogen, but its progestational properties are poorly expressed.
-Possessing a powerful anti-androgenic effect, the drug is effective in treating common baldness and other skin diseases of androgenic genesis in women.
-Cyproperone replaces androgens in the cytoplasmic receptors of the hair follicles.
-Since the drug has an anti-estrogenic effect, Estrogen administration is necessary to maintain the regularity of the menstrual cycle.
-Combined treatment with cyproterone and ethinyl estradiol is carried out according to a scheme called "cyclic anti-androgen therapy."
+- Cyproterone acetate (Androcur, Androcur-depot) is a derivative of hydroxyprogesterone.
+Cyproterone is a progestogen by its structure, but its gestagenic properties are weak.
+With a powerful antiandrogenic effect, the drug is effective in the treatment of common baldness and other skin diseases of androgenic genesis in women.
+Cyprogeron replaces androgens in the cytoplasmic receptors of hair follicles.
+Since the drug has an antiestrogenic effect, it is necessary to prescribe estrogens to maintain the regularity of the menstrual cycle.
+Combined treatment with cyproterone and ethinyl estradiol is carried out according to a scheme called "cyclic anti-androgen therapy".

-The optimal dose of cyproterone acetate (CPA) for the treatment of normal baldness has not yet been worked out.
-Good results were obtained with the appointment of high doses of CPA (daily 50-100 mg from the 5th to the 14th days of the menstrual cycle) in combination with 0.050 mg of ethinyl estradiol from the 5th to the 25th days of the cycle.
-The control of efficiency, conducted a year later to avoid possible seasonal fluctuations, objectively showed an increase in the diameter of the hair and the amount of hair in the anagen phase.
+The optimal dose of cyproterone acetate (CPA) for the treatment of common alopecia has not yet been established.
+Good results were obtained with high doses of CPA (50-100 mg daily from days 5 to 14 of the menstrual cycle) in combination with 0.050 mg ethinyl estradiol from days 5 to 25 of the cycle.
+Efficacy monitoring conducted after one year to avoid possible seasonal fluctuations objectively showed an increase in hair diameter and the number of hairs in the anagen phase.
 It was noted that the optimal result is achieved in women with normal serum levels of vitamin B12 and iron.

-According to another point of view, low doses of CPA in normal baldness are more effective than high ones.
-In this connection, the contraceptive Diane-3 5 (Diane-3 5), whose 1 pills contains 2 mg of CPA and 0.035 mg of ethinylestradiol, deserves attention.
-The drug is taken 1 tablet a day from the 1st day of the menstrual cycle according to the scheme indicated on the package.
-Duration of treatment for usual baldness is 6-12 months.
+According to another point of view, low doses of CPA are more effective than high doses for common baldness.
+In this regard, the contraceptive drug Diane-3 5 deserves attention; 1 tablet of it contains 2 mg of CPA and 0.035 mg of ethinyl estradiol.
+The drug is taken 1 tablet per day from the 1st day of the menstrual cycle according to the scheme indicated on the package.
+The duration of treatment for common baldness is 6-12 months.

-In a dose of 100 mg per day and above, CPA is hepatotoxic.
-In recent years, there have been reports of an increased risk of malignant neoplasm of the liver against the background of CPA.
-The purpose of the drug should be agreed with the gynecologist - endocrinologist.
+At a dose of 100 mg per day and above, CPA is hepatotoxic.
+In recent years, there have been reports of an increased risk of developing malignant liver tumors while taking CPA.
+The prescription of the drug should be agreed upon with a gynecologist - endocrinologist.

 - Estrogens and gestagens.

-For many years, combined oral contraceptives containing estrogens and gestagens are used to treat women androgenic alopecia and other manifestations of hyperandrogenism syndrome.
-Estrogens increase the production of globulin, binding sex hormones; as a result, the testosterone levels in the blood serum decrease.
-The gestagens inhibit 5a-reductase, and bind the cytosolic androgen receptors.
-Currently, preference is given to third-generation progestins, which are devoid of the side-effects of anti-estrogen (desogestrel, norgestimate, gestadene).
-Good results have been achieved with the use of the preparation of silest, containing norgestimate and ethynylestra diol.
+For many years, combined oral contraceptives containing estrogens and gestagens have been used to treat androgenic alopecia and other manifestations of hyperandrogenism syndrome in women.
+Estrogens increase the production of sex hormone-binding globulin; as a result, the serum testosterone level decreases.
+Gestagens inhibit 5a-reductase and also bind cytosolic androgen receptors.
+Currently, preference is given to third-generation gestagens, which are devoid of the side antiestrogenic effect (desogestrel, norgestimate, gestaden).
+Good results have been achieved with the use of the drug Silest, which contains norgestimate and ethinyl estradiol.
 Unfortunately, long-term (more than 5 years) use of these drugs causes dysmenorrhea.
-The appointment of oral contraceptives should be agreed with the gynecologist - endocrinologist.
+The prescription of oral contraceptives should be agreed with a gynecologist - endocrinologist.

-Local use of estrogens and progestogens, separately or in combination, has been ineffective in both women and men.
+Local use of estrogens and progestogens, separately or in combination, has proven to be ineffective in both women and men.

-- Spironolactone (Aldactone, Veroshpiron) is a mineral corticoid, has a diuretic and antihypertensive effect.
-The drug: is also a competitive antagonist of aldosterone.
-When administered orally at a dose of 100-200 mg / day has a pronounced antiandrogenic effect, due to the ability to inhibit the production of testosterone by the adrenal glands and block the TPA receptors at the site of translocation of the complex into the nucleus of the cell of the hair follicle.
+- Spironolactone (Aldactone, Veroshpiron) is a mineralocorticoid, has a diuretic and antihypertensive effect.
+The drug is also a competitive aldosterone antagonist.
+When taken orally at a dose of 100-200 mg / day, it has a pronounced antiandrogenic effect, due to the ability to inhibit testosterone production by the adrenal glands and block DTS receptors at the site of translocation of the complex into the nucleus of the hair follicle cell.

-It is prescribed for women over 30 years old for 6 months.
-In a daily dose of 200 mg, spironolactone is approved as a treatment for common baldness in 6 women; achieved a good cosmetic result.
-As side effects swelling of the mammary glands, dysmenorrhea was noted.
-Since the drug causes feminization of the male fetus, it is necessary to administer oral contraceptives.
-Long-term use of spironolactone increases the risk of developing breast tumors.
+Prescribed to women over 30 for 6 months.
+In a daily dose of 200 mg, spironolactone has been tested as a treatment for common baldness in 6 women; a good cosmetic result was achieved.
+Side effects include swelling of the mammary glands and dysmenorrhea.
+Since the drug causes feminization of the male fetus, oral contraceptives must be prescribed.
+Long-term use of spironolactone increases the risk of breast tumors.

-In men, spironolactone causes a decrease in libido and gynecomastia.
-The drug is contraindicated in acute renal failure, the nephrotic stage of chronic nephritis.
-Caution should be exercised when prescribing the drug to patients with incomplete atrioventricular blockade.
+In men, spironolactone causes decreased libido and gynecomastia.
+The drug is contraindicated in acute renal failure, nephrotic stage of chronic nephritis.
+Caution should be exercised when prescribing the drug to patients with incomplete atrioventricular block.

 - Bicalutamide (Casodex)